 Depending on your module choices, you’ll visit Stonehenge, Avebury, Bristol Harbour, M-Shed, major national museums and galleries such as Oxford’s Ashmolean or the V&A, and hidden gems such as the Wiltshire Museum in Devizes or Dyrham Park, just outside Bath.

-Linked to our teaching, trips change from year to year.
-But our location in the heart of the Bath and Bristol cultural area means you you can learn outside the seminar room.
+Our location in the heart of the Bath and Bristol cultural area means you can learn outside the seminar room.
 We have The Holburne MuseumRoman Baths and Brunel’s SS Great Britain right on our doorstep.

 Placement modules prepare you for the world of work.
 We have an extensive network of partners across local, regional and national organisations, and can help you make the most of the opportunity to work with them.
+Placements may include working for environmental groups, charities, or pressure groups – it's up to you to arrange the placement that best suits your goals, but we can help and advise you.

 You'll be able to work on projects with our partners in the city and region.
 This might involve research in a historic house, oral history projects, or devising public events and exhibitions.
 Through these projects, you’ll work collaboratively, manage your time, develop project management skills, and prepare for a future career.

-If you’ve ever wondered what you can do with a History degree, the answer may surprise you.
+If you’ve ever wondered what you can do with a History and Politics degree, the answer may surprise you.
 Yes, you could become a historian or a teacher, but we prepare you for so much more.

 The transferable skills you’ll gain on this course will prepare you for a career that demands confident communication at all levels.
 This could include curation for museums and heritage organisations, or work in the public and social services, the charitable sector, or the NHS.
-You’ll be well-equipped for project management, education, and events management.
+You’ll be well-equipped for international development, project management, education, and events management.
 You may also choose to continue your studies at postgraduate level.

-Our graduates have gone into such areas as financial services, the police force, and management training schemes with major retailers, as well as worked for the National Trust, Bristol Old Vic and the Southbank Centre.
+Our graduates have gone into such areas as financial services, the police force, and management training schemes with major retailers, as well as working for the National Trust, Bristol Old Vic and the Southbank Centre.

 If you’re a full-time undergraduate student starting your first year at Bath Spa University, you can apply for the Certificate in Global Citizenship, which you’ll study alongside your degree.